 Address: Schottenring 11, 1010 Wien, Austria

-This luxury chain hotel situated on Ringstraße Boulevard, right across from the Vienna Stock Exchange, offers a luxurious respite for both tourists and business travelers with discriminating tastes.
+This luxury chain hotel on Ringstraße Boulevard, across from the Vienna Stock Exchange, offers a luxurious respite for tourists and business travelers with discriminating tastes.

-It is also less than a 30-minute drive away from some of Vienna’s most popular tourist spots, including the Mariahilfer Straße Shopping Street, the Hofburg Palace, and the museum quarter.
+It is also less than a 30-minute drive from Vienna’s most popular tourist spots, including the Mariahilfer Straße Shopping Street, the Hofburg Palace, and the Museum Quarter.
 The nearest train station is only a three-minute walk away.

 This chain hotel houses 254 guest rooms and suites.
 Decked out in contemporary style, rooms feature striped curtains, wall prints, blond wood furniture, glass-topped work desks, and stylish bathrooms with marble details and toiletries from Peter Thomas Roth.

 Room amenities include electric kettles, stocked minibars, irons, safes, and Wi-Fi.
-All guests get access to the fitness center, sauna, and business center.
-The on-site restaurant, EMILE Restaurant, features both Austrian and international dishes with a wide selection of wines.
+All guests can access the fitness center, sauna, and business center.
+The on-site restaurant, EMILE Restaurant, features Austrian and international dishes with a wide selection of wines.